 Retaining the existing terminal building would not meet the project objectives.
 It would preclude most opportunities for improved space utilization, passenger circulation, signage, security, and safety.
 It would not accommodate the underground rail options - either a Caltrain extension or high-speed rail - and would require construction of new elevated rail structures.
 Although the existing Terminal, retrofitted to withstand a maximum credible earthquake, could accommodate a Caltrain Extension above-ground, such a strengthening would render the building impractical for multiple uses, including retail or commercial space.
-It therefore offers very limited potential for revenue-generating joint development within the terminal and would keep in place the elevated ramp structures that cross 10 city streets, which has contributed to the continued deterioration and underutilization of land in the Transbay Terminal area.
-For these reasons, and following review and concurrence by the Transbay Terminal Improvement Plan Panel and Executive Committee, the Renovation Alternative was withdrawn from further consideration.
+It therefore offers very limited potential for revenue-generating joint development within the terminal and would keep in place the elevated ramp structures that cross 10 city streets, which has contributed to the continued deterioration and underutilization of land in the Transbay Terminal Improvement Plan Panel and Executive Committee, the Renovation Alternative was withdrawn from further consideration.